 24/7 home care can be helpful for short term or long term periods of time.
 For instance, if an older adult undergoes an operation, 24-hour post surgery home care may be needed during their recovery.
 In other cases, long term older adult home care is particularly helpful.
 Patients who suffer from Dementia may require ongoing 24-hour home care to provide critical services such as daily medication reminders.

 Live in senior care is not the same as 24-hour home care.
 Elderly live in home care provides a dedicated caregiver to your loved one for daily support.
 This dedicated caregiver will literally “live in” the patient’s home providing close, one-on-one care.

 A benefit to live in home care is it limits the number of caregiver interactions to one person, unlike 24-hour senior care.
 Keeping the same caregiver day after day provides consistency for the patient.

-A primary difference between live in and 24hr care for the elderly is the consecutive number of hours caregivers are actively caring.
+A primary difference between live in and 24 hour elderly care is the consecutive number of hours caregivers are actively caring.
 Live in caregivers receive a mandatory 8 hours of sleep per night while 24-hour care provides a new caregiver during the evening.

 In general, there are a number of risks inherent to live-in care.
 First, seniors place all of their trust in one person and can be left without a backup solution in the event that the caregiver’s availability changes.
 Second, the live in caregiver is permitted to sleep and occasionally leave the home.
 Therefore, an older adult will go unsupervised unless a family member steps in or additional care coverage is requested.
 For these reasons, Commonwise disfavors live-in care.